canopas/canopas-blog-admin/README.md

 yarn dev
 ```

-- Application will be start on http://localhost:3000
+- Application will start on http://localhost:3000

-### To Start website in production mode,
+### To Start the website in production mode,

 ```
 yarn build && yarn start
 ```

-- Application will be start on http://localhost:3000
+- Application will start on http://localhost:3000

 ---

 # Formatting and Linting

-Pre-commit hook will be automatically lint and format your code before commiting.
+The pre-commit hook will automatically lint and format your code before committing.

 ## To enable pre-commit hook